Ulmus × hollandica 'Belgica': Description

 'Belgica' has a broad crown supported by a straight, rough-barked stem.
 Unusually thriving on poor sandy soils, it proved one of the fastest-growing elms in Europe, typically achieving heights of < 40 m.
 The obovate to elliptic leaves are < 12 cm long by 5 cm wide, and terminate at the apex as a long, serrated point.
+The seed is towards the notch of the samara.
 'Belgica' was prized, among other reasons, for its "ease and grace of twigs and foliage".

 Pests and diseases

 Very susceptible to Dutch elm disease, it was the loss of this particular elm more than any other to the earlier strain of the disease which initiated the Dutch elm breeding programme in 1928.
-In trials of Dutch clones, past and present, conducted at Wageningen in 2008 and 2009, 'Belgica' exhibited 89% defoliation eight weeks after inoculation.'Belgica' is also very vulnerable to verticillium wilt.
+In trials of Dutch clones, past and present, conducted at Wageningen in 2008 and 2009, 'Belgica' exhibited 89% defoliation eight weeks after injection.'Belgica' is also very vulnerable to verticillium wilt.

 Cultivation

-'Belgica' was planted in great numbers along roads, streets and canals in the Netherlands, and also in squares, parks and gardens.
+Usually propagated by ground layering, as it suckers only sparsely if at all, 'Belgica' was planted in great numbers along roads, streets and canals in the Netherlands, and also in squares, parks and gardens.
 Its popularity and its aesthetic qualities are evidenced in photographic records of the Netherlands from the late 19th century to c.1920.
 It is still present in there in smaller numbers.
 'Belgica's "rapid growth even on poor soils and its good resistance to wind and atmospheric pollution" made it an ideal choice for shelter-belt planting.

 The Späth nursery of Berlin supplied an U. montana [× hollandica] belgica to the Dominion Arboretum, Ottawa, Canada in 1896, and one to the Royal Botanic Garden Edinburgh in 1902.
 In the UK a 'Belgica', "Belgian Elm, a popular continental street tree", was supplied by Hillier & Sons, Winchester, Hampshire, in the mid-20th century, the nursery giving Ulmus × hollandica 'Latifolia' as a synonym.
 U. Belgica, 'Belgian Elm', "of rapid growth and fine spreading shape", appears from the 1870s in the catalogues of the Mount Hope Nursery (also known as Ellwanger and Barry) of Rochester, New York, and later in the catalogues of Kelsey's, New York.
 The cultivar has been introduced to arboreta in North America (see under Accessions).
 Young specimens were said to be "flourishing" in Arnold Arboretum in 1915.
 There is no record of its introduction to Australasia.